 RIte @ Home is designed for individuals that require considerable assistance with the activities of daily living and cannot live alone.
 This program enables them to remain living in a home environment instead of a nursing home.
 Typically, the individual in need of care moves into the home of their “Caregiver.”
 Eligible caregivers are relatives and friends, but not spouses.
 Caregivers are required to provide all personal care services and be on call 24/7, though not provide 24/7 care.
-Adult day care is also an option of the RIte@Home Program.
+For example, participants in this program can also receive adult day care.

 Care recipients are expected to pay their caregiver for room and board from their SSI or Social Security checks.
 RI Medicaid does not pay for room and board.

 This program is managed by the Executive Office of Health and Human Services (EOHHS) for RI Medicaid (Medical Assistance Program).
 One might hear it referred to as the Caregiver Homes Program or the Shared Living Program.
 It is now offered as a benefit under the Global Consumer Choice Compact Waiver.

 Individuals must be unable to live independently and require considerable assistance with the activities of daily living.
 In addition, they must be financially qualified to receive Medicaid.
 RI Medicaid considers applicants' income, assets and their history of asset transfers.

 2018 Income Limit